 The Global Health Summer Abroad Internship program provides students interested in health the opportunity to gain first hand clinical rotation experience while being immersed in a local community.

-Based in Durban, in a dynamic metropolitan area of over 3 million people and the heartland of Zulu culture, this program will allow students to learn more hospital medicine and infectious disease, Students will join local healthcare teams at a missionary hospital providing services and treatment for HIV/AIDS patients and a large tertiary teaching hospital in Durban in the Surgical and Pediatric wards.
-Program participants will interact with local medical residents and learn about medical education in South Africa.
-Additionally, students will understand the role that non-profits play in the epidemic by rotating at a state-of-the-art, comprehensive care center for people living and affected by HIV/AIDS.
-This NGO offers ARV’s psycho-social support, substance abuse program, nutrition education and meal services.
+Based in Durban, a dynamic metropolitan area of over three-million people, and the heartland of Zulu culture, students will learn about local hospital medicine and infectious disease treatment.
+Students will join local healthcare teams at a missionary hospital that provides services and treatment for HIV/AIDS patients, and work with a large tertiary teaching hospital in the Surgical and Pediatric wards.
+Program participants learn about medical education in South Africa by working with local medical residents.
+Additionally, students will learn about the role of local nonprofit organizations through clinical rotations at a state-of-the-art, comprehensive care center for people affected by HIV/AIDS.
+This NGO offers ARV’s psycho-social support, substance abuse program, nutrition education, and meal services.

-See On Location for more information about Clinical Rotations.
+See On Site for more information about Clinical Rotations.
 Program provided by Child Family Health International (CFHI), a NGO recognized by the United Nations.

 Orientation Week Sample Schedule